willy77/go-pigpio/README.md

 import "github.com/BxNiom/go-pigpio"
 ```

-For documentation have a look at [docs/pigpio-reference.md](./docs/pigpio-reference.md)
+For documentation have a look at [docs/README.md](./docs/README.md)

-### Features

-* Communication via sockets allows remote control pigpiod over network
-* Almost complete implementation of [python pigpio](http://abyz.me.uk/rpi/pigpio/python.html) (see features to
-  implement)
-* No need of any C-Headers for compilation

 ---